Search

 Check in periodically with the beneficiary, the troop Life to Eagle Mentor, your Eagle Project Coach, and your Scoutmaster.
 Understand that they are all part of your support network and stand ready to support your efforts if you invite them to help.

-Once your project has been installed or delivered, you’ve reached a key milestone but the work is not done.
+Once your project has been installed or delivered, you’ve reached a key milestone, but the work is not done.
 These are the important remaining steps:

 1. Complete the project report section of your Eagle Project Workbook.
 You will submit it as part of your Eagle rank application package.